techbrett/OfficeDocs-SkypeForBusiness/Teams/plan-auto-attendant-call-queue.md

 However, there might be times when you require nesting with resource accounts.
 For example, when agents in a call queue receive a call, the information in the toast is determined by how the call arrived in the queue.
 If the call was transferred to the queue without a resource account, the agent receives the name of the call queue in the toast.
 If the call was transferred to the queue through a resource account, the agent receives the display name of the resource account.

+> [!NOTE]
+> Nested auto attendants and call queues are not currently supported for [Authorized users](aa-cq-authorized-users-plan.md) in Queues App.
+If an Auto attendant or Call queue is nested without a resource account, the authorized user will not be able to edit the auto attendant or call queue.
+>

 ## Click-to-call restrictions

 In order to help prevent a denial of service attack from web based click-to-call applications, there's a maximum of 40 click-to-call calls per minute across all auto attendants and call queues in the tenant.